mary-cadogan/ENVS-193DS_homework-5/README.md

 The rendered document is [here](

-The data was retrieved from Effects of Prey Availability on Sarracenia Physiology at Harvard Forest 2005.
+The data was retrieved from Effects of Prey Availability on Sarracenia Physiology at Harvard Forest 2005 by Aaron Ellison and Elizabeth Farnsworth.

 Data can be located [here](https://portal.edirepository.org/nis/mapbrowse?packageid=knb-lter-hfr.109.18)